 - Managing the day-to-day operational services provided by your CN-SP.
 You are responsible for managing the contract, including ordering, moves/adds/changes, service management engagement and reviews, and billing reconciliation and payment.
 You may manage this directly or through a 3rd party or partner organisation, such as a commissioning support unit (CSU) or clinical commissioning group (CCG).

 - Being aware of your CN-SP contacts, who will deal with all HSCN related queries.
 For example; the service/account manager; service desk and any out of hours support numbers.

 - Maintaining up-to-date site contacts on the HSCN Portal.

 - Ensuring cease requests are raised with the Transition Network Service Provider (TN-SP) for all continuing orders, including, voice, video or local area network (LAN) overlays.

-- Maintaining compliance with relevant NHS Digital Information Governance and data security standards and accreditation including the Data Security and Protection Toolkit (DSPT) as well as being aware of your obligations under the HSCN Connection Agreement.
+- Maintaining compliance with relevant NHS Digital Information Governance, such as the Data Security and Protection Toolkit, and data security standards and accreditation as well as being aware of your obligations under the HSCN Connection Agreement.

 - Applying for access to applications, including both those provided by NHS Digital and any third-party applications you may use.

 - Ongoing compliance with NHS Digital IPAM Policy.